A1Liu/tci/README.md

 #### Runtime Environment
 - Leak detection: manual memory management is hard sometimes
-- Specialized errors for `str` functions: Strings are harder than in most languages
 - Processes and threads: students often learn multithreading paradigms in C
 - Program arguments && Standard input - good functionality to have
 - `unistd.h`: because sometimes professors be like that